saanvigarg11/cryptonite_taskphase_saanvi/Practicing_Piping.md

 ```

 ### 8. Grepping errors
 Since the `|` operator can only transfer the standard output of a command, we cannot use it to tranfer standard errors.
-So here we make use of &> operator
+So here we make use of &> operator which redirects a file descriptor to another file descriptor.
+Its done in 2 steps:
+1. we redirect standard error to standard output (`2>& 1`)
+2. pipe the now-combined stderr and stdout as normal (`|`)
 ```
 hacker@piping~grepping-errors:~$ /challenge/run 2>& 1 | grep pwn.college
 [INFO] WELCOME!
 This challenge makes the following asks of you: